NHSDigital/software-engineering-quality-framework/principles/security.md

 * Nobody should need access to production hosts, including:
     * Logging & monitoring should negate the need to manually inspect a production host
     * Deployments are immutable, and all deployments are issued via delivery pipelines, negating the need to manually change a production host
-* Any access to production must be audited
+* Any access to production must be audited and granted using temporary "break glass" permissions.